arcus-azure/arcus.webapi/docs/preview/features/logging.md

 {
     public void Configure(IApplicationBuilder app, IWebHostEnvironment env)
     {
         app.UseExceptionHandling();

         ...
         app.UseMvc();
     }
 }
 ```

-If you have multiple middleware components configured, it is advised to put the `ExceptionHandlingMiddleware` as the first one.
+If you have multiple middleware components configured, it is advised to put the `ExceptionHandlingMiddleware` as soon as possible.
 By doing so, unhandled exceptions that might occur in other middleware components will also be logged by the `ExceptionHandlingMiddleware` component.

 ## Logging incoming requests